gecad-group/peak-mas/README.md

 ## License

-This project is under the license GPLv3
+This project is under the GPLv3 license.